Kansas City Juvenile Delinquency

 You've probably seen TV shows where a cop arrests someone and says, "You have the right to remain silent; anything you say can and will be used against you in a court of law…" and so on.
 Police advising people of certain rights before questioning them is an example a constitutional protection, and juveniles are afforded many of the same protections given to adults.
 In re Gault, 387 U.S. 1 (1967) (juveniles entitled to notice of the charges, counsel, confrontation of witnesses, and the privilege against self-incrimination).
-Constitutional law is a beast in itself, so for purposes here, we'll keep things focused on some of the basic protections in the Missouri juvenile justice system.
+Constitutional law is a beast in itself, so for purposes here, we'll keep things focused on some basic protections in the Missouri juvenile justice system.

 Juvenile Miranda Warnings

 Like our above example, when juveniles are arrested in Missouri, law enforcement officials are required to advise them that:

 They have the right to remain silent;